sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 ## Write parallel code

 It’s not always possible to eliminate the condition.
-However there are ways to make the difference in code branches easier to spot.
+However, there are ways to make the difference in code branches easier to spot.
 One of my favorite ways is what I call _parallel coding_.

 Consider this example: